books

 -Chapter II.
 Seed-Germination And Seedling-Growth

 15. Seed-germination With an ordinary magnifyirig-glass the tiny plantlet is not difficult to discover compactly folded up within the seed.
-If we place seeds of ...
+If we place seeds ...

 -16.
 Some of the Modes of Boot-growth